Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Setting and Preliminaries

 \paragraph{Data Valuation.} Let \(S=\{(x_i,y_i)\}_{i=1}^{N}\) be a dataset of \(N\) normalized (embedding, label) pairs with \(x_i\in\mathcal{X}\subseteq\mathbb{R}^d\) and \(y_i\in\mathcal{Y}\).
 For any subset \(\mathcal{D}\subseteq S\) of size \(n\), a utility function \(U:2^{n}\!\rightarrow\!\mathbb{R}\) maps the subset to a scalar score.
 We define the marginal data value \(V:\mathcal{X}\times\mathcal{Y}\rightarrow\mathbb{R}\) of a point \((x_k,y_k)\) as the drop in utility when that point is removed, i.e., $V(x_k,y_k)\;=\;U(\mathcal{D}) \;-\;U\!\bigl(\mathcal{D}\setminus\{(x_k,y_k)\}\bigr)$.
 Thus \(V(x_k,y_k)>0\) indicates that deleting the point hurts performance, implying high importance.
 Existing methods share this core definition and differ only in how they approximate $U$ and compute $V$ efficiently.

 \paragraph{Matching Marginal.} Let $P_\text{ID}(x)$ denote the in-distribution (ID) used for training, and $P_\text{OOD}(x)$ an out-of-distribution (OOD) that differs only in the marginal $P(x)$ but shares the same conditional $P(y \mid x)$~\cite{shimodaira2000improving, moreno2012unifying}.
 In other words, the input distribution shifts between ID and OOD, yet the relationship between input and label remains identical~\cite{sugiyama2007covariate}.
 To further analyze this OOD scenario, we consider the matching marginal condition.
 This condition implies that the covariance matrices of ID and OOD share the same diagonal entries, meaning that each feature has identical variance across domains.
 In contrast, the off-diagonal elements may differ~\cite{huang2006correcting}, reflecting possible shifts in cross-feature correlations.
-Although normalization is not inherent to the definition, in our setting, it makes the condition easier to satisfy by aligning the diagonal entries.
-As illustrated in Figure~\ref{fig:covariance_matching_included}, PCA visualizations of 1K embeddings sampled from different domains show partial overlap after normalization, supporting that the matching marginal assumption is both empirically plausible and practically valid.
+Although normalization is not inherent to the definition, we apply feature-wise normalization to both ID and OOD data in our setting.
+This step aligns the diagonal entries of their covariance matrices and makes the condition easier to satisfy.

 \paragraph{Perturbation Theory.} Perturbation theory offers a mathematical framework for approximating how a matrix’s eigenvalues and eigenvectors shift under a perturbation.
 For instance, if a matrix $A$ is modified by a small term $\epsilon$ such that $B=A+\epsilon$, one can express the eigenvalues and eigenvectors of $B$ as expansions in $\epsilon$~\cite{moro2003first,greenbaum2020first}.
 In the context of covariance matrices, this technique elucidates how adjustments to the underlying data affect eigenvalue structures \cite{sugiyama2020perturbation,mohammed2017perturbative}.
 Consequently, removing a single data point $k$ from a dataset can be viewed as applying a perturbation to the covariance matrix, thereby enabling an analysis of how individual samples influence eigenvalue shifts, as shown in Section~\ref{subsec:marginal_calculation_of_singular_value}.
 This perspective aids in evaluating dataset stability and identifying observations that exert outsized influence on the learned model.